-The approach of the assistance networks has posed challenges for the U.S. government, as they prefer not to create programs that exclusively serve children orphaned by HIV/AIDS, thereby differing from the congressional approach.
-For example, Congress recently passed an authorizing bill, P.L.
-108-25, which requires 10% of international HIV/AIDS funds to be reserved for children orphaned and made vulnerable by HIV/AIDS.
+USAID's approach to assisting children orphaned and made vulnerable by HIV/AIDS has posed a challenge for the U.S. Congress.
+USAID prefers not to create programs that exclusively serve children orphaned by HIV/AIDS.
+Representatives have stated that this approach would only serve to further isolate and stigmatize the children.
+As a result, the Agency supports the children through a number of interventions, which serve their needs, including educational support, school feeding, and psychosocial support.
+Although this approach is one that is generally accepted among international aid workers, it complicates Congressional efforts to monitor spending per program.
 P.L.
-108-199, the FY2004 Consolidated Appropriations, supports the language.
-USAID reportedly often faces challenges in allocating and tracking its funds used specifically for children orphaned or otherwise made vulnerable by HIV/AIDS.
-79 In large part this is because organizations implementing programs (including USAID-supported programs) use an integrated approach to respond to the most vulnerable children where they work, rather than only those whose parents have received an HIV/AIDS diagnosis.
-USAID often combines funds from different accounts to address the sundry needs of orphans and vulnerable children, including Child Survival and Health Fund, (CSH), HIV/AIDS funds for orphans and vulnerable children, Title II Food for Peace funds, and basic education funds.
+108-25 required that 10% of international HIV/AIDS funds be reserved for children orphaned and made vulnerable by HIV/AIDS.
+P.L.
+108-199, the FY2004 Consolidated Appropriations, supported the language.
+Neither USAID nor the Office of the Global AIDS Coordinator has been able to detail exactly how much was spent on each program, such as school feeding, in large part because organizations implementing programs (including USAID-supported programs) use an integrated approach.
+The programs respond to the needs of the most vulnerable children where they work, rather than only assisting those whose parents have received an HIV/AIDS diagnosis.
+USAID officials underscore that this approach is also important, as many people in the most affected countries die without an HIV/AIDS diagnosis.
+Therefore, if it were to restrict services to those children whose parents have officially died of AIDS, it might not meet its fiscal targets.
+Finally, USAID reports that it often combines funds from different accounts to address the sundry needs of orphans and vulnerable children, including Child Survival and Health Fund, (CSH), HIV/AIDS funds for orphans and vulnerable children, Title II Food for Peace funds, and basic education funds.